SchwarzIT/onyx/apps/docs/src/basics/colors.md

 To ensure a good contrast, orient yourself on the following principles.

 ::: details Balance brightness
-Esure a clear distinction between foreground and background colors by balancing their brightness.
+Ensure a clear distinction between foreground and background colors by balancing their brightness.
 A well considered contrast through brightness enhances legibility and visual harmony.
 :::

 ::: details Text color ratio